Healthcare Branding in 5 Simple Steps

 Create a company culture

 Creating a positive work environment isn’t enough to transform staff into your brand ambassadors.
-If all they have to say about your healthcare organization is “it’s a great place to work”, in the bottom line, this won’t really help to attract new patients.
+If all they have to say about your healthcare organization is “it’s a great place to work”, this won’t really help to attract new patients.
 However, if the staff are also excited about the brand promise, if they are keen to share the messaging of your brand, you’re en route to hospital branding success.

 This heartwarming video is part of a hospital branding campaign called “What Are You Bringing To Work Today” from a healthcare organization called Ellis Medicine.
 The chief pharmacist tells the story of how a thoughtful coworker helped her out during a hard time and also points out that because of this positive work environment, her personal problems didn’t affect the welfare of the patients.